by Seth Walters

 Camping is a great time to try new recipes.
 The great outdoors has a way of making you work up an appetite.
 Get out there and go camping with your family, and try one of these fun, easy recipes today.

-Seth Walters is a professional blogger that enjoys writing about Alabama deer hunting, fishing and camping.
-He writes for Patriot Riding and Retreat, the best place for hunting, camping and fishing in Alabama.
+Seth Walters is a professional blogger that enjoys writing for http://patriotretreat.com about Alabama deer hunting, fishing and camping.